After years of making inroads, electric vehicles are here to stay.

 Although solar panels are expensive, buyers can receive financial help from federal and state governments, including low-interest loans and tax credits.

 The Biden administration has pledged to decarbonize the electricity sector by 2035, meaning that by then, most of the power produced in the country will come from renewable resources, including hydroelectric dams, wind, and solar, as well as nuclear plants.

 Good things don’t come cheap.
 Electric cars typically sell for around $10,000 more than an equivalent gas-powered vehicle and at-home fast chargers can set you back another $2,000.

-But is not as bad as it looks since prospective buyers can obtain hefty tax credits from the federal government that can offset some of the extra costs.
+It's not as bad as it looks, since prospective buyers can obtain hefty tax credits from the federal government that can offset some of the extra costs.
 And several states offer additional economic incentives to help people buy electric cars—for example, both California and New York state offer up to $2,000 in rebates.

 For starters, the federal government has unveiled a plan to build a network of 500,000 public chargers across the U.S. by 2030, in addition to the around 110,000 already in operation.
 The White House has pledged to build an “equitable” network that would include charging stations in rural areas, disadvantaged communities, and tribal land to “make EVs accessible to all Americas for both local and long-distance trips.”

 But charging ports don’t need to be as widespread as gas stations because many drivers will be able to charge their cars at home and in parking lots, while they do their shopping or eat a meal.
 Battery range has increased dramatically over the past few years with most modern cars capable of driving over 250 miles on one charge, while some top-of-the-line models have a range of over 300 miles, including the Ford Mustang Mach-E RWD California Route 1 SUV and several long-range Teslas.